-- a) Any tertiary education organisation (see 1.1) may submit up to four nominations, with no more than three for the General Award.
-This also applies to Te Pūkenga Ako networks that can make up to four nominations. - b) Nominations can ONLY be submitted through the nominee's organisation.
+- a) Any tertiary education organisation (see 1.4) may submit up to four nominations, with no more than three for the General Award.
+In addition, organisations can submit an additional nomination for Le Moana Mua.
+As Te Pūkenga transitions to regional decisionmaking institutions, each institution will be classified as an organisation. - b) Nominations can ONLY be submitted through the nominee's organisation.
 The Association of Pasifika Staff in Tertiary Education (APSTE) can recommend Le Moana Mua Award nominees with agreement from the nominee's employer. - c) The CEO/Tumuaki/VC (or equivalent) of the organisation must agree with the nomination for each nominee.
 The nomination form will request confirmation that the nominee meets the eligibility requirements, the portfolio addresses the chosen criteria, and the nomination is supported by a representative sample of learner feedback.
 The Nomination Form requests that learner representative bodies should be consulted and should support the nomination. - d) The Nomination Form should clearly indicate whether the nomination has been submitted for the General, Kaupapa Māori or Le Moana Mua Award.
-A nomination can only be made under one set of criteria. - e) The Nomination Form should indicate if the nominee is applying for an individual or group award.
-For Kaupapa Māori and Le Moana Mua awards the criteria are the same for individuals and groups.
-For General awards nominees should use either the individual or group criteria.
+A nomination can only be made under one set of criteria. - e) The Nomination Form includes a section on the nominee's Tertiary Education History.